digitalocean/terraform-provider-digitalocean/website/docs/d/kubernetes_cluster.html.md

 * `kube_config.0` - A representation of the Kubernetes cluster's kubeconfig with the following attributes:
   - `raw_config` - The full contents of the Kubernetes cluster's kubeconfig file.
   - `host` - The URL of the API server on the Kubernetes master node.
+  - `cluster_ca_certificate` - The base64 encoded public certificate for the cluster's certificate authority.
+  - `token` - The DigitalOcean API access token used by clients to access the cluster.
   - `client_key` - The base64 encoded private key used by clients to access the cluster.
+Only available if token authentication is not supported on your cluster.
   - `client_certificate` - The base64 encoded public certificate used by clients to access the cluster.
-  - `cluster_ca_certificate` - The base64 encoded public certificate for the cluster's certificate authority.
+Only available if token authentication is not supported on your cluster.
 * `node_pool` - A list of node pools associated with the cluster.
 Each node pool exports the following attributes:
   - `id` -  The unique ID that can be used to identify and reference the node pool.
   - `name` - The name of the node pool.